-You can make the image similar to the one before correction by adjusting the color tone (p.29) and/or the color saturation (p.96) to make the color deeper.
+You can make the image similar to the one before correction by adjusting the color tone (p.29) and/or the color saturation (p.107) to make the color deeper.

-- The result of [Color blur] correction cannot be detected [Color blur] correction is effective for correcting blue or red color blur which occurs at the edge of the highlighted area of an image.
-If conditions do not match, correction cannot be made. - The periphery of the image may be truncated when [Distortion] correction is made.
+The result of [Color blur] correction cannot be detected [Color blur] correction is effective for correcting blue or red color blur which occurs at the edge of the highlighted area of an image.
+If conditions do not match, correction cannot be made.

+The periphery of the image may be truncated when [Distortion] correction is made.

-For a list of the [Lens aberration correction] window functions, refer to p.123.
+For a list of the [Lens aberration correction] window functions, see p.136.